 The Defense Research and Development Organization (DRDO) of India’s Ministry of Defense has produced a cargo rocket containing antitank/antimaterial submunitions for the 214mm Pinaka multi-barrel rocket launcher system.
 In June 2015, a DRDO official told media that submunition warheads for the Pinaka system had been tested at a firing range in Pokhran, Rajasthan.
 Other sources claim that warheads containing submunitions were developed for the Agni, Dhanush, and Prithvi ballistic missile systems.

 India has imported cluster munitions from the United States (US) and other countries.
-The US announced a sale to India in 2008 of 510 air-delivered CBU-105 Sensor Fuzed Weapons.
+The US announced a sale to India in 2008 of 510 air-delivered CBU-105 Sensor-Fuzed Weapons.
 In 2010, US arms manufacturer Textron announced a US$258 million contract to provide India with 512 CBU-105.
+In May 2019, Indian Air Force Jaguar aircraft used at least two CBU-105 bombs during tests at the Pokhran Test Firing Range in Jaisalmer.

 Jane’s Information Group lists India as possessing KMG-U dispensers, as well as United Kingdom (UK)-made BL755, BLG-66 Belouga made in France, and Soviet-produced RBK-250-275, and RBK-500 cluster bombs.
 In 2006, India bought 28 launch units for the Russian-produced 300mm Smerch multi-barrel rocket launchers with rockets equipped with dual-purpose and sensor-fuzed submunitions.

-In February 2017, a private Indian arms manufacturer had components for cluster munition weapons listed within their sales catalog on display at the IDEX military trade event in Abu Dhabi.
-In June 2018, the same manufacturer displayed components for cluster munitions at the Eurosatory defense trade event in Paris.
-Event organizers requested that they alter their display, but the caption “Cargo Ammunition for 130 & 155mm Gun - bomblet assembly” remained visible at the event.
+A private Indian arms manufacturer listed components for cluster munitions in a sales catalog displayed at a February 2017 IDEX defense event in Abu Dhabi.
+In June 2018, the same manufacturer displayed components for cluster munitions at the Eurosatory defense event in Paris.

 In February 2017, Russia displayed its RBK-500U SPBE-K cluster bomb, which contains 15 SPBE-K sensor-fuzed submunitions, at a military exhibition in Bangalore called “Aero India 2017.”
 In February 2013, Textron displayed the CBU-105 at an arms fair in Bangalore, India.

-According to NGO PAX’s 2017 report “Worldwide Investments in Cluster Munitions: a shared responsibility,” the State Bank of India is involved in investments in the production of cluster munitions.
+According to NGO PAX’s December 2018 report “Worldwide Investments in Cluster Munitions: a shared responsibility,” the Indian investment firms Housing Development Finance Corporation, Industrial Development Bank of India, State Bank of India, and Yes Ban are involved in investments in the production of cluster munitions.

 Statement of India, Convention on Conventional Weapons (CCW) Fourth Review Conference, Geneva, 14 November 2011.
 India has often made similar statements in the past.
 Statement of India, CCW Group of Governmental Experts (GGE) on Cluster Munitions, Geneva, 30 August 2010.
 Notes by Action on Armed Violence (AOAV); and statement of India, CCW GGE on Cluster Munitions, Geneva, 12 April 2010.
 Notes by AOAV.